Plumsail/forms-docs/SharePoint/how-to/language.rst

 .. code-block:: javascript

    if(_spPageContextInfo.currentUICultureName == 'es-ES'){
       return 'b442f350-2949-4d95-b13c-ac4063ab34e4';
    }

-You only need to replace **'es-ES'** with the code of the |culture| that you want to be supported and the ID of the Form Set can be copied at the bottom of the editor:
+You only need to replace **'es-ES'** with the code of the |language| that you want to be supported and the ID of the Form Set can be copied at the bottom of the editor:

 |pic5|